yzdxs/learn-anything/study-plan/readme.md

 ### 2. use the editor to code!

 - just use the editor and if you find yourself thinking ‘wouldn’t it be nice ..’ then search on google

-	- most certainly you are not alone in thinking this
+	- most certainly you were not alone in thinking this

 # linux